JAlcocerT/JAlcocerT/content/blog/da-ARChitechture.md

 ### More T-Shaped Skills

+There are 2 kind of knowledge you can have:

+* Declarative - To know that something is possible
+* Procedural - To know how to do something

+{{< details title="A T-shaped individual has 📌" closed="true" >}}

+* **A deep specialization in one area** (the vertical bar of the "T").
+* **A broad understanding across multiple related disciplines** (the horizontal bar of the "T").

+Here's how declarative and procedural knowledge fit into this framework:

+The Vertical Bar (Deep Specialization)

+The vertical bar of the T is where a person's **deep expertise** lies.
+This depth requires a strong blend of both declarative and procedural knowledge, often with a heavy emphasis on the latter.

+* **Deep Declarative Knowledge:** Within their specialization, a T-shaped individual possesses a vast amount of declarative knowledge.
+They know the foundational theories, the history, the best practices, the common pitfalls, and the nuances of their field.
+For a software engineer, this would be a deep understanding of data structures, algorithms, system architecture patterns, and the specific APIs of their chosen framework.
+* **Deep Procedural Knowledge:** This is where the "mastery" comes in.
+They have spent countless hours applying their declarative knowledge through practice.
+They can *do* the work efficiently, effectively, and with high quality.
+They know the shortcuts, the debugging techniques, the refactoring patterns, and how to optimize for performance.
+For a software engineer, this means they can write clean, efficient code, design robust systems, and troubleshoot complex issues quickly.
+Their procedural knowledge becomes almost intuitive.

+**In essence, the vertical bar is where deep declarative knowledge is *applied and transformed* into highly effective procedural knowledge.**

+The Horizontal Bar (Broad Understanding)

+The horizontal bar represents the **breadth of knowledge** across various related fields.
+This broad understanding is primarily driven by **declarative knowledge**, but it also involves a foundational level of procedural awareness.

+* **Broad Declarative Knowledge:** This is about "knowing *what* other disciplines do" and "knowing *why* they do it."
+    * For a software engineer, this might mean understanding the basics of UX design principles (knowing *what* good design looks like and *why* it's important for usability), marketing strategies (knowing *what* marketing does and *why* it matters for product adoption), or business operations (knowing *what* the company's business model is and *why* certain features are prioritized).
+They don't need to be able to *do* UX design, marketing, or business operations at an expert level, but they understand the concepts and how these areas interact with their own.
+* **Foundational Procedural Awareness:** While not deep, the horizontal bar also implies an appreciation for the *how* in other areas.
+The T-shaped individual might not *do* the work, but they understand the general processes, challenges, and tools involved.
+This helps them communicate effectively and empathize with colleagues in different roles.
+For example, a developer might not be a UX designer, but they understand the basic steps of user research and wireframing, which helps them collaborate better with the design team.

+**The horizontal bar facilitates communication, collaboration, and problem-solving across disciplines, largely by providing a shared declarative vocabulary and an appreciation for different procedural approaches.**

+The Relationship Summarized:

+* **Declarative knowledge** forms the **foundation** for both the vertical (deep specialization) and horizontal (broad understanding) bars.
+You can't truly *do* something well without first understanding the underlying *what* and *why*.
+* **Procedural knowledge** represents the **application and mastery** of that declarative knowledge.
+It's what allows a T-shaped individual to be highly effective within their specialization (vertical bar) and to understand the practicalities and challenges of related fields (horizontal bar).
+* **The "T" shape itself highlights the interplay:** A strong vertical bar (deep procedural skill rooted in deep declarative knowledge) makes you an expert.
+A broad horizontal bar (broad declarative knowledge and procedural awareness) makes you a great collaborator, innovator, and adaptable problem-solver.

+{{< /details >}}

+Essentially, T-shaped individuals leverage their **deep procedural knowledge** to excel in their primary role, while using their **broad declarative knowledge** to connect with, understand, and contribute effectively to other parts of the project or organization.

 #### Diagrams and Retros

 1. In addition to my *inconditional* love for mermaidJS and general diagrams...